GFAmsterdam/Youtube_Trending_Video_Analysis/README.md

     - Does category effect returns? (returns = views)
     - How does a video reach the status of trending?
 How does it lost that status?
     - How do views, shares, likes, comments effect a video?
 Which has the strongest effect on making a video trending?
+    - What data could have further impacted this project?
+Financial?
+Cost per Click?
+Gender/Demographic?

 ## Processes Used
     - Tableau will be used as our Dashboard